Frontotemporal dementia (FTD)

 Dementia with Lewy bodies (DLB)

-Dementia with Lewy bodies (DLB) Estimates for the number of people with DLB vary, but it is in the range of 10-15% of cases or about 100,000 people in the UK.
+Dementia with Lewy Bodies (DLB) Estimates for the number of people with DLB vary, but it is in the range of 10-15% of cases or about 100,000 people in the UK.
 The condition is named after Frederick H. Lewy, a neurologist who worked with Alois Alzheimer.
 DLB shares symptoms with both Alzheimer’s disease and Parkinson’s…

 Read more